drupalprojects/geofield_map/README.md

 ####Technical Functionalities and specifications

-The actual module release implements the following components:
+The actual module release implements the following components and functionalities:

 ####Geofield Map widget
 An higly customizable Map widget,